-Theory and multiscale computer simulations provide the interpretive and predictive framework to understand fundamental processes and to aid in the design of functional nanoscale systems.
-Our primary facility is a high-performance computing cluster accommodating parallel computer-intensive applications.
+Theory and multiscale computer simulations provide the interpretive and predictive framework to understand nanoscale phenomena and to aid in the design of functional nanoscale systems.

 - Development tools (GNU and Intel compilers and math libraries)